 hccfl.edu, to allow commands such as “

 ssh ua00@YborStudent” to work.
-It is possible you may need to set some options, for example you may find it necessary to change the default DNS timeout from 5 seconds to a larger value.
+The nameserver IP addresses to use are the same ones used when set by DHCP.
+It is possible you may want to set some options.
+For example, you may find it necessary to change the default DNS timeout from 5 seconds to a larger value.
 See the

 resolv.confman page for more information.